mbelveder/simple_console_games/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/6782d3b6879fb613686b/maintainability)](https://codeclimate.com/github/mbelveder/python-project-49/maintainability)

 ### Description
 This Python package was created solely for educational purposes and contains a bunch of trivial command line games.
-Python packaging and dependency management was was done with [Poetry](https://python-poetry.org/) as a part of the [Hexlet](https://ru.hexlet.io/) Python educational course.
+Python packaging and dependency management was done with [Poetry](https://python-poetry.org/) as a part of the [Hexlet](https://ru.hexlet.io/) Python educational course.

 ### Installation